 PAUL MOYSE CARICATURE COURSE

-Signing up for Paul's online course is the first step to improving your skills.
 With Paul's experienced feedback through personal one-to-one critiques, you'll change the way you see and draw faces.
 You'll quickly learn techniques for creating realistic, lifelike exaggerations.
 Whether you want to give your career a boost, or just want to understand more about Paul's process, this course is for you!

-Choose between live one-to-one critiques via Skype (broadband connection permitting), or recorded full HD video critiques sent to your inbox.
+Choose between live one-to-one critiques via Skype (broadband connection required), or recorded full HD video critiques sent to your inbox.
 In these 30 minute/1 hour sessions, Paul will draw on top of your work, suggesting corrections for any issues you may have, such as structure, likeness, exaggeration, values or thumbnail sketching.

 Lesson One: Shapes and Conflict